 I was so impressed with our little visit to Abbeydale Miniature Railway, Sheffield!
-I’ve been wanting to go for a while, but had to admit, as hadn’t heard many people talk about it and couldn’t really work out what it was or why you would go there for a day out, I just put it off.
-Which is silly, I know, because I usually am so spontenous!
-I guess, because I live so close, I just thought oh, I’ll get around to it eventually!
+I’ve been wanting to go for a while, but had to admit, as hadn’t heard many people talk about it and couldn’t really work out what it was or why you would go there for a day out, I just put it off and thought yeah, yeah I’ll go one day.
+But my gosh do I wish I had gone sooner!

 Abbeydale Miniature Railway, Sheffield: What you should know before you go about this hidden gem